 - A better understanding of biomarkers and what they tell us about the different types of asthma.

-- For the pharmaceutical industry to work with researchers on developing new treatments for severe non-allergic asthma.
+- The pharmaceutical industry to work with researchers on developing new treatments for severe non-allergic asthma

-- Build on the European Asthma Research Innovation Partnership research priorities to develop new treatments targeting severe non-allergic asthma.
+- Researchers to build on the European Asthma Research Innovation Partnership research priorities to develop new treatments targeting severe non-allergic asthma

 - New medicine trial designs that allow different treatments to be tested across a wider number of people.